In the summer of 2013 and winter of 2014, I found enough California Carnegie Library postcards to warrant dividing the page.

 There are nicer history pages out there, but this is updated as often as possible.

-History from Free to All and from Carnegie Libraries of California.
+My main sources are Free to All and Carnegie Libraries of California.

 Funded in 1899, but opened nearly four years later.
 Replaced in the late 1990s.